Warbling ROM data

 Case D (0/1): D4's high level is now lower, pulled down from A2.

-The important thing is that the high levels in 0/1 1/0 cases are significantly lower.
-However, because they still fall within the high range, they are still clearly defined as high, and so all four cases still pass the same data.
-This means that there is no change in the program and thus no change in the sound.
+The high levels in 0/1 1/0 cases are significantly lower.
+However, because they still fall within the high range, all four cases still pass the same data.
+This means that there is no change to the CPU and thus no change in the program or sound.

 A2 and D4 (~95ohms):